nextapps-de/flexsearch/README.md

 <a name="options"></a>
 ## Options

-FlexSearch ist highly customizable.
+FlexSearch is highly customizable.
 Make use of the the right options can really improve your results as well as memory economy and query time.

 <a name="options-index"></a>
 ### Initialize Index